Newfoundland

 Here is my collection of Newfoundland history and facts that you might not have known, even if you’re from the island.

-• The nickname The Rock.
+• Nickname The Rock.

 • It is officially called Newfoundland and Labrador.
 Formerly known as just “Newfoundland” as a colony, dominion, and province, in 2001 they officially changed the name to Newfoundland and Labrador to reflect the larger piece of land on the continental mainland.
 They had to amend the Canadian constitution to do this.